parvezs27/Tableau_Sales_Dashboards/README.md

 After formatting, below are our final KPI charts:

 ![image](https://github.com/user-attachments/assets/96c598a4-2d34-4254-b07c-514071f72022)
 *Image 3.
 KPI Charts*

-The BAN's clearly depict the KPI value, the percent difference is shown between the current and previous year as well sa the sparklines to depict the difference in trends between the years.
+The BAN's clearly depict the KPI value, the percent difference is shown between the current and previous year as well as the sparklines to depict the difference in trends between the years.
 Axes, tick marks, titles, gridlines and the names of other months have been omitted to reduce cluttering and distraction.

 ## Bar in Bar Charts

 Key points regarding the creation of the Bar in Bar Charts:

-- A calculated field was created "KPI CY Less PY", which shows dots on the subcategories where current year sales were below previous year sales.
+- A calculated field was created "KPI CY Less PY", which displays dots on the subcategories where current year sales were below previous year sales.

 After formatting, below are our bar in bar, and bar charts:

 ![image](https://github.com/user-attachments/assets/5a976db4-2e12-45eb-9835-90729b0b92d3)
 *Image 4.
 Bar in Bar, and Bar Charts*

 ## Step Line Charts